bigbridge-nl/product-import/README.md

 * input is validated on data type, requiredness,  and length restrictions
 * result callback, a function that is called with the results of each imported product (id, error)
 * information is only added and overwritten, never removed; the import is not considered to be the only source of information of the shop

+## Indexing

+It is important to think about indexing when using this library.

+Magento supports "Update on Save" and "Update by Schedule".
+The relevant indexes are Category Products, product Categories, Product Price, Product EAV, and Stock.

+If these indexes are set to "Update by Schedule", a Magento cron job based indexer will update the indexes.
+This mode works well with this library.

+If these indexes are set to "Update on Save", you will need to run the indexers manually after the import is done.
+This is less advisable.

 ## Default values